perpetualKid/GetText.NET/README.md

 ### Parsing plural rules from the *.mo file header

-NGettext can parse plural rules directly from the *.mo file header and compile it to a dynamic method in runtime.
+GetText can parse plural rules directly from the *.mo file header and compile it to a dynamic method in runtime.
-To enable this option you can just create a catalog using the `MoCompilingPluralLoader` from the [NGettext.PluralCompile](https://www.nuget.org/packages/NGettext.PluralCompile) package:
+To enable this option you can just create a catalog using the `MoCompilingPluralLoader` from the [GetText.PluralCompile](https://www.nuget.org/packages/GetText.PluralCompile) package:
 ```csharp
 	ICatalog catalog = new Catalog(new MoCompilingPluralLoader("Example", "./locale"));
 ```
 This loader will parse plural formula from the *.mo file header and compile it to plural rule for your Catalog instance at runtime, just when your *.mo file loads.
-Your Catalog's *PluralString methods performance will be the same as if you were using NGettext's default precompiled plural rules, only *.mo file loading will be slightly slower.
+Your Catalog's *PluralString methods performance will be the same as if you were using GetText's default precompiled plural rules, only *.mo file loading will be slightly slower.

 This feature requires enabled JIT compiler in your runtime.
 You can not use MoCompilingPluralLoader in an full-AOT environment.